scribe-org/Scribe-Desktop/CONTRIBUTING.md

 - Look into issues marked [`good first issue`](https://github.com/scribe-org/Scribe-Desktop/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and the [Projects board](https://github.com/orgs/scribe-org/projects/1) to get a better understanding of what you can work on
 - Check out our [public designs on Figma](https://www.figma.com/file/c8945w2iyoPYVhsqW7vRn6/scribe_public_designs?type=design&node-id=405-464&mode=design&t=E3ccS9Z8MDVSizQ4-0) to understand Scribes's goals and direction
 - Consider joining our [bi-weekly developer sync](https://etherpad.wikimedia.org/p/scribe-dev-sync)!

 <sub><a href="#top">Back to top.</a></sub>

+## Mentorship and Growth

+Onboarding and mentoring new members is vital to a healthy open-source community.

+We need contributors who are onboarded to gain new skills and take on greater roles by triaging issues, reviewing contributions, and maintaining the project.
+We also need them to help new contributors to grow as well.
+Please let us know if you have goals to develop as an open-source contributor and we'll work with you to achieve them.

+We also have expectations about the behavior of those who want to grow with us.
+Mentorship is earned, not given.

+To be blunt, those who are mainly sending AI generated contributions are not demonstrating an interest in growing their skills and are not helping to develop the project.
+This is not to say that all uses of AI for contributions are bad, but **AI should be a tool, not the contributor itself**.

+Continued constructive contributions, new open issues, and clear communication helps the project.
+We would be happy to help community members who can make these contributions to expand their skills and take on further responsibilities.

+If you like the sound of this, then we look forward to working with you!

+<sub><a href="#top">Back to top.</a></sub>